Overview of Rheumatoid Arthritis (RA)

 Rheumatoid arthritis is a multisystemic disease, which means that in addition to the joints, it also can affect a number of organs in the body (e.g., skin, eyes, heart, lungs).

 According to the Arthritis Foundation, RA is the second most common type of arthritis.
-It affects approximately 1.3 million people in the United States, and about 70% of patients who have the disease are women.
+It affects approximately 1.3 million people in the United States, and about 70 percent of patients who have the disease are women.
 Rheumatoid arthritis usually develops between the ages of 30 and 50, but it can occur at any age.

 Rheumatoid arthritis also affects men and children (called juvenile rheumatoid arthritis and also juvenile idiopathic arthritis).
 In women who are of childbearing age, RA often improves during pregnancy, but symptoms may increase in severity after the patient gives birth.